 Air travel (Euro Traveller) on scheduled British Airways flights (Airbus 319); travel by private coach and some use of metro; hotel accommodation as described below; breakfasts, 1 lunch and 3 dinners with wine, water and coffee; all admission charges; all tips for waiters and drivers; all taxes; the services of the lecturer and tour manager.

-The tour involves a lot of walking in Barcelona - some of it over uneven paving - where vehicular access is restricted, and should not be attempted by anyone who has difficulty with everyday walking and stair–climbing.
+The tour involves a lot of walking in Barcelona – some of it over uneven paving – where vehicular access is restricted, and should not be attempted by anyone who has diffculty with everyday walking and stairclimbing.
 There is also use of the Metro.
-Average distance by coach per day: 7 miles.
+Dinners are later in Spain than you may be used to.
+Average distance by coach per day: 15 miles.

 Between 10 and 22 participants.